 You may even share multiple projects to different URLs.

-This section will show you a chart of how many guests are visiting your public project page.
+This view can be reached from the hand dashboard and shows your latest upvotes, including those from your Open Decks, your Discord community and also your own team.
+It also shows you how many guests are visiting your public Open Decks web site.
 You may also receive this information as a weekly email report by enabling the Receive weekly report per mail toggle.

 The website open.codecks.io features an overview of some of the shared projects.
 It is a great way for discovering cool projects that are already using the Open Decks feature and to get inspired by how other devs are using Codecks.
 If you like to be listed on that page and receive potential social media shout-outs by us, enable the toggle for allowing us to feature you.